walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Glasgow
+- name: Adam Smith Business School, University of Glasgow
   url: https://www.gla.ac.uk/schools/business/aboutus/

 # Short bio (displayed in user profile at end of posts)